Lauren Mahon; Broadcaster, presenter, writer, opinion former and charity campaigner

 Whether you know her as the feisty, relatable girl, unknowingly matched with her mate, forever ‘friend-zoned’ and inexplicably unlucky in love, on Channel 4’s ‘First Dates Hotel’, or as one third of the powerhouse trio kicking cancer’s arse on BBC 5Live’s number one iTunes podcast ‘You Me & The Big C’, one thing is for certain; broadcaster, presenter, writer, influencer and charity campaigner Lauren Mahon is a force to be reckoned with.

-And how do you begin to describe the achievements of a self-made female boss; who took a devastating cancer diagnosis and turned it into an online platform with a following of hundreds of thousands?
+And how do you begin to describe the achievements of a self-made female boss who took a devastating cancer diagnosis and:

-In the last three years since her diagnosis, Lauren has achieved so much.
+In the last few years since her Breast Cancer diagnosis in 2016, Lauren has achieved so much.
 Her award-winning number one BBC 5Live podcast ‘You Me & The Big C’ won Gold for Best New Show at the 2018 Gold Aria Awards and Best Podcast at the BBC Music & Radio Awards.

 She has masterminded the design and distribution of a range of slogan t-shirts aka TIT-TEES, raising over £60,000 for her chosen charities, culminating in a landmark collaboration with Miss Selfridge.

 She has featured on BBC Breakfast, Stand Up To Cancer, The One Show, BBC London and talkRADIO, talking to millions of people about her life experiences; from cancer, to dating, to fashion and everything in between.